 It is important to know and remember that the ice caves may be not available to us if weather conditions are unfavorable.

 August 16, 2019: MUTNOVSKY'S CRATER Now it's time to tackle the mighty volcano head-on with a hike to its steaming craters.
 Near Mutnovsky's 2,322 meter summit is a nest of merged craters, among the most beautiful volcanic phenomenon in Kamchatka.
 We hike to the rim of the craters via a crack in the volcano's side.
+This hike will be approximately 5 km.
 With a bit of courage, you can climb to the crest of the craters.
 Standing at the top, on the edge of the deep cavity, you feel as though you're witnessing the earth's creation, gazing down upon glittering glaciers, the torches of sulphur spewing fumaroles far below and the columns of vapor rising from the active funnel crater.
 As our local guide says, "Mutnovsky volcano is the heart of Kamchatka.
 This heart is literally beating and you can feel it, while the earth is slightly moving under your feet."
 Reaching the craters involves a moderate, half a day hike (including photo stops).
 After dinner, we will be able to take some evening photos at the vicinity of the camp.

 August 17, 2019: ROUTE BACK TO PARATUNKA With all of our hiking done, and lots of first-rate photos in tow, it's time to return back to Paratunka.
 En route we will visit a waterfall in Opasny Canyon.